Polish speculative fiction: Organizations

 In February 1976, the National Club of Fantasy and Science Fiction Enthusiasts was established through the merger of the Warsaw Fantasy Enthusiasts Club, based at the Old Town Collectors Club Antykwariat, and the Student FAN-Club, affiliated with the Socialist Union of Polish Students at the University of Warsaw UBAB.
 The National Club collaborated with magazines such as Argumenty, itd, Perspektywy, Razem, Nowy Wyraz (a special issue dedicated to works by club-affiliated creators was published in 1977), Sztandar Młodych, and Tygodnik Demokratyczny.
 The club was dissolved in 1981.
 On June 15 of the same year, the Polish Association of Science Fiction Enthusiasts was registered.
 The association had branches in Olsztyn, Warsaw, Zielona Góra, Pruszków, Staszów, Żyrardów, Opole, Ostrołęka, Bydgoszcz, Lublin, Świnoujście, and Kielce.
 It published the magazines Feniks and SFera and managed the Stefan Grabiński Fund, which financed scholarships and grants for creators.
 In 1985, the association had approximately 1,500 members.

 In the Polish People's Republic, in addition to the National Club and the Polish Association, fan organizations also operated in cities such as Białystok, Bydgoszcz, Chełmno, Częstochowa, Gdańsk (Gdańsk Science Fiction Club), Gliwice, Gorzów Wielkopolski, Inowrocław, Katowice (Śląski Klub Fantastyki), Kętrzyn, Kłodzko, Konin, Kraków, Łódź, Opole (SOKIBUS-F), Piotrków Trybunalski, Poznań, Płock, Rzeszów, Skoczów, Szczecin, and Wrocław.

 Polish science fiction fandom is prominent, with dozens of science fiction conventions throughout Poland.
 The largest of them is Polcon (first held in 1982), other prominent ones include Falkon, Imladris, Krakon and Nordcon.
 Science fiction conventions in Poland are de facto almost always "science fiction and fantasy conventions", and are often heavily mixed with role-playing gaming conventions.
-On the other hand, although Poland has also several manga and anime conventions, they are usually kept separate from the science fiction and gaming fandom conventions.
 The most important comic books and science-fiction conventions in Poland include the Warsaw Comic Con and the International Festival of Comics and Games in Łódź.